 Working through this project, you learn how to do data transformation and how to upload paquet files to Elasticsearch.
 You work with the user interface Kibana for Elasticsearch where you can manage the index and search for individual documents as well as Streamlit for building an interactive user interface.

-Course content overview
+Project content overview

 During this hands-on example project, you will